KOA campgrounds’ new king-sized campsites include ‘fire experience’

-Kampgrounds of America, Inc. (KOA) has announced a new premium site class, the KOA Signature Site.
+Kampgrounds of America, Inc. (KOA) has announced a new site class, the KOA Signature Site.
 The spacious campsites will further expand KOA’s move toward the profitable glamping world.
 Each Signature Site will include an expanded KOA Patio with a covered seating area such as a Skydeck or gazebo, expanded grilling elements, and a “fire experience.”
 (No, not a campfire pit, a “fire experience,” which you can interpret as you wish.)

-“The KOA Signature Site reimagines what an individual campsite can offer,” said Darin Uselman, chief operating officer of Kampgrounds of America, Inc. “This elevated, expanded site caters to the camper wanting an exclusive campground experience.”
-He did not explain what “exclusive campground experience” means.
+“This elevated, expanded site caters to the camper wanting an exclusive campground experience,” said Darin Uselman, COO of Kampgrounds of America, Inc. although he did not explain what “exclusive campground experience” means.

 Uselman did not say how much such a super campsite would cost, but it’s a good bet it will be a “super price.”

+“The KOA Signature Site is just one example of our focus on innovation and development across KOA campgrounds,” Uselman said.
 KOA anticipates that 50 Signature Sites will be available across the U.S. and Canada within a couple of years.

 ##RVT1106b